What CBD products to avoid

 HEMP SEED OIL

-Due to many marketplace guideline restrictions, many brands have been forced to use vague terminology inorder to sell their products.
-But even worse, these policies and lack of regulation on platforms like Amazon, have forced out legitamit hemp extract products and allowed a sea of snake oils to take over the market completely unchecked.
+Due to many marketplace guideline restrictions, many brands have been forced to use vague terminology in order to sell their products.
+But even worse, these policies and lack of regulation on platforms like Amazon, have forced out legitimate hemp extract products and allowed a sea of snake oils to take over the market completely unchecked.
+The sad part is these consumers have no idea what they are missing out on by using a Full Spectrum Hemp Oil vs Hemp Seed Oil.

 What to avoid #2

-This subject really gets reputable CBD brands fired up.
-Some of those products have numbers so high, that it is literally impossible to fit the claimed amount of milligrams in the size bottle their product comes in.
+This subject of who has the most CBD content really gets reputable brands fired up.
+Some products have numbers so high, that it is literally impossible to fit the claimed amount of milligrams in the size bottle their product comes in.
 This whole struggle was born from a numbers war between brands, fighting to attract uneducated consumers with the highest possible “strengths”.

 What to avoid #3

 If a product is labeled THC Free, it is NOT full spectrum.
 It’s impossible.
+What you’re being lured into is Broad Spectrum.
 If something has been removed, then how can it be called full spectrum?
-Also, there are some brands that claim they only use full spectrum, but they have chemically altered the levels of CBD to be higher than what naturally exists in the extract.
-This is also fake full spectrum
+Also, there are some brands that claim they only use full spectrum extracts, but they have chemically altered the levels of CBD to be higher than what naturally exists in the extract.
+Watch out for poorly extracted extracts!
+Would you like to learn more about the best methods to extract hemp?

 What to avoid #4